A part of the epidemiology PhD program, the training program in

-Partnering UB’s Department of Epidemiology and Environmental Health with researchers at Roswell Park Cancer Institute, the program provides tailored, hands-on opportunities to develop research skills in cancer epidemiology and control as well as in other cancer disciplines.
+Partnering UB’s Department of Epidemiology and Environmental Health with researchers at Roswell Park Comprehensive Cancer Center, the program provides tailored, hands-on opportunities to develop research skills in cancer epidemiology and control as well as in other cancer disciplines.
 You also gain an understanding of and experience in interdisciplinary research.

 The training in cancer epidemiology requirements follow those of